jiakuan/wise-persist/README.md

 ## WisePersist

-WisePersist is a simple JPA wrapper which provides `@Transactional` annotation and pre-configured Guice module.
+WisePersist is a simple JPA wrapper which provides `@Transactional` and `@NonTransactional` annotations and pre-configured Guice module.